DeLuca21/ynab-ha/README.md

 - **Manual Refresh Service** (`ynab_custom.refresh`): Not present in this release but may return in a future update.

 - **Integration "Configure" option** - This may be reintroduced in a future update.

+- **Optional Exclusion of Hidden Categories** – Considering a toggle in the config flow to exclude hidden categories from being created as sensors, for cleaner dashboards.

 ---